Customize Render Texture

 Fill Render Texture With Color

-In addition to replacing the camera view with an image, you can also fill the render texture with a plain color.
+In addition to replacing the camera view with an image, you can also fill the render texture with a solid color.

 Keep the Input Texture of the Render Texture as None.
 Set the Clear Type of the Camera component to Depth, Don’t, or Depth Stencil.

-Then try to drag the cube you created in the scene.
+Then drag the cube you created in the scene.
 You will see the movement trails stay on the render texture.

-If you set the Clear Type of the Camera component to Depth, Don’t, or Depth Stencily you’ll be able to see these trails.
+If you set the Clear Type of the Camera component to Depth, Don’t, or Depth Stencil, you can see these trails.

 To understand the Clear Type differences between Depth and Don’t, put a plane intersecting with the cube, and then move the cube through the plane.

-If you set the Clear Type of the Camera component to Depth.
-You’ll find when the cube intersects with the plane, there is no movement trail because the Depth Clear Type clears the depth buffer from a previous render texture.
+If you set the Clear Type of the Camera component to Depth, you can see that when the cube intersects with the plane, there is no movement trail because the Depth option clears the depth buffer from a previous render texture.

 It will recalculate the depth between intersected objects and then redraw the new render texture.